bevacqua/campaign/README.md

 By default, the [Mandrill][1] service is used to send the emails.
 Mandrill is really awesome and you should be using it.
 It has a generous free plan.

-At the time they host [the source code][2] in Bit Bucket, which is kind of cryptic, but you can read through it nonetheless.
+At the time they host [their API's source code][2] in Bit Bucket, which is kind of weird, but you can read through it nonetheless.

 You need to provide an API key in `apiKey`, and that's all there is to it.
 You might prefer to _ignore this configuration option_, and merely set `process.env.MANDRILL_APIKEY`.
 That works, too.

 ### `from`

 The `from` address for our emails.
-The `client` is responsible for trying to make it look like that's the send address.
+The `provider` is responsible for trying to make it look like that's the send address.
 Not necessarily used for authentication.

-### `client`
+### `provider`

-You can actually use other email clients, providing your own.
-To do so, you need to provide a `client` object.
-The `client` object should have a `send` function, which takes a `model`, and a `done` callback.
+You can use other email providers, [creating your own or choosing one](#providers) that comes with `campaign`.
+To implement it yourself, you need to create a custom `provider` object.
+The `provider` object should have a `send` function, which takes a `model`, and a `done` callback.
+You can [read more about custom providers](#creating-custom-providers) below.

-Given that I originally worked with Mandrill, the `client` API is based on [their API client][2].
-I'll add details upon request.

 ### `headerImage`